 Favourite art supplies

-These aren’t affiliate links or ads, just the products I like to use when I make the art you see here and on my social channels.
+These aren’t affiliate links or ads, just the products I like to use when I make my art.
 Maybe you’ll find something you’d like to try.

 Sketchbooks and paper